-At Fi, we have a simple, swift, and hassle-free process for opening a digital savings bank account.
 Here are the steps for an online savings account opening with Fi.

-1. Download our mobile app - You must visit our official website or download our mobile app and get started with your online savings account.
+1. Download our mobile app: You must visit our official website or download our mobile app and get started with your online savings account.

-2. Make sure you’re in a bright area - This is necessary because you must click a selfie and submit your picture to continue the account opening process.
+2. Make sure you’re in a bright area: This is necessary because you must click a selfie and submit your picture to continue the account opening process.

 A savings account is a popular and versatile financial tool that offers safety, interest earnings, and useful banking features.
 It is essential for investing and helps your money grow.
 Using Fi, working professionals in India can create a zero balance savings account in minutes — it’s entirely online & a completely paperless process.